Alarm & Security Systems

 Connecting your system

 The primary part of your system, and potentially the most expensive, is its connection to a phone line or internet.
-This can be expensive, as it takes a lot of work to cable an existing premises.
+This can be expensive, as it takes a lot of work to cable an existing premise.
 On average, its can cost over $400 to run the cabling from your internet modem, to the location of your alarm system.

 There are wireless options, but they will need to be synced or programmed to connect with your existing modem.
 This can be problematic if you, or your service provider, change the modem settings/replace the modem.
 Each time this happens, the alarm system would need to be reprogrammed.
 This can become very expensive if you don’t have IT experience and/or have ongoing connection issues with your internet.